 Abby is now a biogeochemist – someone who studies the interactions of chemical, geological and biological processes in the natural environment.
 She has been teaching and researching in the marine science department at Otago since 1992.
 She really enjoys teaching and often goes out and works with schools.
 She supervises research students, helping them to develop the skills an independent researcher needs.
 She also does her own research, wondering about the how, why and what, and then devising a method to find out.
 She loves all the phases of research, from the wondering to the collecting to the writing.

-When not busy with bryozoans, Abby enjoys coaching her sons’ cricket teams, singing in a choir and cooking.
+When not busy with bryozoans, Abby enjoyed coaching her sons’ cricket teams and singing in a choir and cooking.

 Nature of science